-Manawa Energy Ltd (the Company), formerly Trustpower Ltd, operates the Motukawa hydroelectric power (HEP) scheme in the Manganui River and Waitara River catchments.
+Manawa Energy Ltd (the Company), formerly Trustpower Ltd, operates the Motukawa hydroelectric power (HEP) scheme in the Manganui River and Waitara River Catchments.
 The Company draws water from behind a weir on the Manganui River near Tariki and diverts this water through a race to Lake Ratapiko and then through penstocks to the Motukawa Power Station.
 The power station discharges into the Makara Stream, a tributary of the Waitara River.
 Consents for the Motukawa HEP scheme allow the Company to maintain structures, to take, divert and discharge water, and to disturb the bed of Lake Ratapiko.

-This report for the period July 2022 to June 2023 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review, and the results and environmental effects of their activities
+This report for the period July 2023 to June 2024 describes the monitoring programme implemented by Taranaki Regional Council (the Council) to assess the Company's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.

-During the monitoring period, the Company demonstrated a high level of environmental performance and high level of administrative performance.
+During the monitoring period, the Company demonstrated a high level of environmental performance and good level of administrative performance.